 1. Occupational Therapy Practitioners Can’t Opt Out of Medicare

 As current Medicare regulation stands, occupational therapy practitioners cannot opt out of Medicare.
-This means that OT practitioners must submit claims to Medicare for covered services.
+This means that OT practitioners must submit claims to Medicare for covered services as part of the Mandatory Claims Submission law.
 This also applies to physical therapy and speech therapy practitioners.

 The only exceptions to this rule are physicians who can “opt out” or Medicare under section 1802(b) of the Social Security Act.